Why does the sum of Yes and No price on certain events above 100?

-If you're wondering why the sum of any event goes above 100, then you're at the right place.
+If you're wondering why the sum of yes and no price on any event goes above 100, then you're at the right place.

 The phenomenon you're describing is called a "market spread".
 In the context of TradeX, this spread indicates the difference between the buy (YES) and sell (NO) prices of a specific event.
 The sum total of YES and NO shares is intended to reflect the collective opinion of the users on the platform regarding the outcome of the event, which should ideally be 100 (representing 100% probability).